Religious Studies // Bachelor of Arts

-The Religious Studies bachelor's degree at Naropa University is a timely and relevant course of study that allows you to take a comparative look at contemporary religions while also experiencing their contemplative aspects.
+The Religious Studies bachelor's degree at Naropa University provides an inspiring and thorough course of study that explores religious phenomena across traditions with a particular emphasis on their contemplative dimensions.

-Because you will study the world's great wisdom traditions in the context of a Buddhist-inspired university (Naropa's Religious Studies major requires no religious background or belief structure), you will have the chance to become especially knowledgeable about the history and meditative practices of different forms of Buddhism.
-You will also have the opportunity to learn about and experience the mystical practices of Christianity, Judaism, Islam and Hinduism.
+Given Naropa’s unique position as the foremost Buddhist-inspired university in the United States (please note that Religious Studies students require no religious background or belief structure), you will have the opportunity to become especially knowledgeable about the history and meditative practices of different forms of Buddhism.
+You will also have a wide range of options to study and experience the mystical practices of Christianity, Judaism, Islam and Hinduism.

 - Participate in two group retreats with fellow Religious Studies majors where you will develop friendships, learn about the contemplative practices of different religions and explore career options.